Updating Childcare Consent Forms for Summer Activities

 Use this free set of fillable PDF templates to obtain required approvals and permissions from families.

-Essential permissions to update for summer
+What are the essential permissions to update for summer?

-Water play and swimming consent
+What should a water play and swimming consent form include?

 This is one of the most critical permissions for summer.
 Your water play consent form should be detailed and specific.